It's a New Day in Public Health.

-Mail completed packet, with the required documentation and appropriate fees, to the address below:
+- Mail completed packet, with the required documentation and any applicable fees, to the address below:

 Department of Health, Facility Programs Section